Subdiffusive light transport in three-dimensional subrandom arrays: Spectral properties of low discrepancy sequences

-To demonstrate light localization, we have analyzed the scaling of the minimum value of Thouless conductance and the level spacing crossover from level repulsion to level clustering as a function of the scattering density $\rho/k_0^3$.
+To investigate the nature of light localization in these novel 3D aperiodic structures, we have analyzed the scaling of the minimum value of Thouless conductance and the level spacing statistics as a function of the scattering density $\rho/k_0^3$.
 Here $k_0$ is the vacuum wavenumber.
 Specifically, we have studied these spectral properties by numerically diagonalizing the 3N$\times$3N Green's matrix (\ref{Green}) that, in the present manuscript, can describe the propagation of light in 3D atomic clouds with subrandom geometries based on the Halton, Sobol, and the LH sequences.

-At low scattering density ($\rho/k_0^3=0.001$), all the investigated systems are in the delocalized regime.
+At low scattering density ($\rho/k_0^3=0.001$), all the investigated systems are in the diffusive regime.
 Their eigenvalue distributions, color coded according to the $\log_{10}$ values of the modal spatial extent (MSE) \cite{SgrignuoliACS}, do not show any particular features.
+The MSE, which quantifies the spatial extension of any given scattering resonances $\Psi_i$ in the systems, is defined as follows \cite{SgrignuoliACS}:

+where $\hat{N}$ indicates the total number of scattering resonances.
 While Figs.\ref{Fig2} (a) and (b) display a very similar distribution of complex scattering resonances delocalized across their 3D geometrical supports (note their very high MSE values), the eigenvalues distributions of the latin hypercube configurations resemble the ones of the standard UR system \cite{SkipetrovPRL, Bellando}.
-These results are corroborated by the behavior of the Thouless number $g$ as a function of the frequency $\omega$ evaluated as \cite{Sgrignuoli2019}:
+These results are corroborated by the behavior of the Thouless number $g$ as a function of the normalized frequency $\omega$ evaluated as \cite{Sgrignuoli2019}: